Aerodynamic and Hydrodynamic Performance

 The TBDP©/VBDP© analyzes the specified design of the skeg, the leg, the torpedo and the propeller, and calculates the overall hydrodynamic drag and drag coefficient based on configuration and relative velocities.
 Height of the lower unit relative to the water surface and hull planing surfaces is also included in the analysis.

-TBDP©/VBDP© now calculates hydrodynamic drag of ANY lower unit design; includes standard design specs for OEM drives, including NEW massive Yamaha and Mercury HD 350hp drives, Merc TorqueMaster, SportMaster, and FleetMaster drives; Merc M8 and Drysump outdrives, Merc Verado 350Sci HD, Merc SSM4, Merc SSM6, Nissan & Tohatsu SportC, Tohatsu 50HP D-Stock foot, Suzuki DF and Evinrude ETec HO and G2 gearcases, Alpha, Bravo, Volvo IO drives, Imco SCX, Ilmor Indy drives, even Arneson surface drives and RC outdrives, direct (inboard) drives.
+TBDP©/VBDP© now calculates hydrodynamic drag of ANY lower unit design; includes standard design specs for OEM drives, including NEW massive Yamaha and Mercury HD 350hp drives, Merc TorqueMaster, SportMaster, and FleetMaster drives; Merc M8 and Drysump outdrives, Merc Verado 350Sci HD, Merc SSM4, Merc SSM6, Merc 'R-drive', Merc OB-SSMIV, Nissan & Tohatsu SportC, Tohatsu 50HP D-Stock foot, Suzuki DF and Evinrude ETec HO and G2 gearcases, Alpha, Bravo, Volvo IO drives, Imco SCX, Ilmor Onedrive, Indy drives, even Arneson surface drives and RC outdrives, direct (inboard) drives, and more.
+Of course, you can manually enter your drive dimensions yourself, so ANY drive sizing is possible!

 How It Works: